Speech & Language Pathology

 - Audiology Clinic

-The Speech and Language Pathology Department carries out routine initial screening to assess the current status of a client’s speech, language, cognitive-communication, and feeding and swallowing skills prior to intervention.
-The SLPs provide therapy services for articulation, language and literacy, social communication, and dysphagia.
-We also provide intervention through Augmentative and Alternative Communication (AAC) by using high tech and low tech devices for clients who have problems with speech intelligibility and for clients with complex communication needs.
-Our caseload includes a wide range of clients with Global Developmental Delay, Cerebral Palsy, Autism Spectrum Disorders and clients with feeding and swallowing difficulties.
-Depending on the client’s needs, speech therapy can be provided on an individual, group and classroom basis SLPs work closely with teachers to ensure the clients benefit maximally .
-In addition, we carry out hearing screening for our clients in our Audiology Clinic whenever necessary.
+The Speech and Language Pathology Department conducts assessment to identify the current status of a client’s speech, language, cognitive-communication, and feeding and swallowing skills prior to intervention planning.
+The SLPs provide therapy services for disorders related to articulation, language and literacy, social communication, and feeding and swallowing across the CPAS programmes, namely EIPIC, CPAS School, DAC and the Outpatient Programme.
+SLPs provide services to a wide range of clients with Global Developmental Delay, Cerebral Palsy, Multiple Disabilities, Autism Spectrum Disorders, Speech and Language Delay and to clients with feeding and swallowing difficulties.
+SLPs work closely with teachers and caregivers to ensure that the clients benefit maximally across settings, such as classroom, home and community.

-Speech and Language Pathology department conducts a “Feeding & Swallowing Clinic” once in a month on consultation basis.
-The clients with feeding and/or swallowing issues from the CPAS Special School, Early Intervention Programme for Infants and Children EIPIC, DAC, GROW and Out-Patient clients will be referred the clinic.
-The main focus of this clinic is to evaluate and manage feeding and swallowing issues.
+Speech and Language Pathology department runs “Feeding & Swallowing Clinic” once a week on referral basis.
+The clients with picky eating, feeding, oromotor and/or swallowing issues from the CPAS Special School, Early Intervention Programme for Infants and Children, Day Activity Centre, GROW and Outpatient Programme are referred to the clinic by the teachers, interventionists, training officers or other allied health professionals.
+The focus of this clinic is to evaluate and provide appropriate recommendations on safe feeding practices, feeding assistive devices and more for clients.
 It also facilitates active participation among parents, caregivers & teachers in order to improve the quality of life of the clients.

-We provide therapeutic intervention for the treatment of dysphagia through Neuromuscular Electrical Stimulation (NMES) via VitalStim.
+We provide therapeutic intervention for the treatment of dysphagia through Neuromuscular Electrical Stimulation (NMES) via VitalStim therapy.
 It is an intervention that is non-invasive and uses external neuromuscular electrical stimulation therapy that re-educates the throat muscles needed for swallowing.
-Speech and Language Pathology Department conducts specialised VitalStim therapy after selecting suitable clients enrolled in various CPAS programmes, based on appropriate referrals from other professionals involving in these programmes.
+Speech and Language Pathology Department conducts specialised VitalStim therapy for selected clients who meet the specific intake criteria and are enrolled in various CPAS programmes.

 Advocacy and Outreach